AndreRH/hangover/docs/COMPILE.md

 ```bash
 $ git submodule update --init --recursive
 ```
-You can build various emulators (currently Box64, FEX and QEMU), but you don't need to, one is enough depending on your use-case.
+You can build various emulators (currently Box64 and FEX), but you don't need to, one is enough depending on your use-case.
 Except for libarm64ecfex.dll, which is necessary for x86_64 emulation.

 #### Wine